ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

 * When you reach the final threshold, add the initial set of parameters to the vector list and return the vector list.

-If the Gaussian fitting fails to provide a good fit, these initial estimates can be returned as the results, with a flag indicating they are only estimates.
-Whether this is done is governed by the parameter **useGuessIfBad**, which defaults to **true**.
-If an estimate is reported in the results output, the final column *Guess?* will take the value 1, else it will be 0.

 The second approach attempts to replicate the algorithm described in `Hancock et al. (2012), MNRAS 422, 1812`_ (which is used in Paul's 'Aegean' source-finder).
 This creates a curvature map using a discrete